milutinke/milutinke/README.md

 - 🌱 I’m currently learning: Android Development in Java and Kotlin
 - 👯 I’m looking to collaborate on: Open Source projects which make life easier
 - 📫 How to reach me: milutinke@gmx.com
-- ⚡ Fun fact: I still haven't learned how to use Git properly, lol

 ## 🚀💻 Technologies & Tools